Roziallegro/Roziallegro-Basic-flood-system-dashboard/README.md

 int initial_reading = 0;
 int current_reading = 0;
 ```
-7. Function declaration to get reading from ultrasonic sensor.
+8. Function declaration to obtain readings from the ultrasonic sensor.
-Do note that we have to emit an ultrasonic signal first, record the time taken for sound to get reflected back into the sensor.
-Distance of an object, from the sensor is then calculated as, **distance = time taken * (speed of sound/2)**.
+Note that we have to emit an ultrasonic signal first and record the time taken for sound to be reflected back into the sensor.
+The distance of an object from the sensor is then calculated as **distance = time taken × (speed of sound/2)**.
 ```
 float get_reading(){
   // Clears the trigPin